 \begin{remark} Note that the new bound in \cref{thm_new_drift} assumes the Markov chain begins with an initial distribution $\nu$ such that $\nu(R_0)=1$.
 This assumption is not very restrictive since the ``large set'' ideally should include all ``good'' states.
-In high-dimensional setting, the Markov chain is not expected to converge fast beginning with any state (see \cref{discussion_initial_state} for discussions on initial states).
+In high-dimensional {settings}, the Markov chain is not expected to converge fast beginning with any state (see \cref{discussion_initial_state} for discussions on initial states).
+Furthermore, the use of ``warm start'' becomes popular recently, see e.g.~\cite{dwivedi2019log}.
+However, it doesn't directly relate to the large set.
+We only require that the initial distribution $\mu$ is supported in the large set.
+For example, $\mu$ can be a point mass.
 For the term $Q(R_0)$ in \cref{new_quant_bound}, it can be replaced by any lower bound of $Q(R_0)$.
 Since the ``large set'' is ideally chosen to include all ``good'' states, one can expect $Q(R_0)$ is at least bounded away from $0$.
 In particular, if we have established an upper bound for $P(x,R_0^c)$ with $x\in R$, then we can apply $\epsilon Q(R_0^c)\le P(x,R_0^c)$ to get an upper bound of $Q(R_0^c)$ which can be turned into a lower bound on $Q(R_0)$. \end{remark}